RegensteineR1999/S.S.M.T_Steam-Screenshot-Metadata-Tools/README.md

 ## Transparency

-AI was used as a development aid for parts of the coding, UI iteration, wording, and troubleshooting.
+AI was used as a development aid for parts of the coding, UI iteration, wording, aaand troubleshooting.

 Direction, testing, and project goals were still set by me.